San Francisco Pride Band: History

 The band was founded by Jon Reed Sims in 1978 as the San Francisco Gay Freedom Day Marching Band and Twirling Corp.
 Sims, born in Smith Center, Kansas, was a musician and performer who formed the band in response to Anita Bryant's anti-gay campaign in the late 1970s.
 Upon its founding in 1978, it became the first openly gay musical group in the world.
 In successive years, Sims created the San Francisco Gay Men's Chorus, the Lesbian/Gay Chorus of San Francisco, Lambda Pro Musica orchestra (now defunct), and encouraged the formation of the Big Apple Corps GLBT band in New York by Nancy Corporon and The Great American Yankee Freedom Band of Los Angeles by Wayne Love.

+Over the decades, the organization’s name appeared in several forms.
+Early programs and press references from the 1980s identify the ensemble as the San Francisco Gay Freedom Day Marching Band or, more broadly, the Gay Freedom Day Marching Band.
+By the 1990s and 2000s, the group was widely known as the San Francisco Lesbian/Gay Freedom Band (SFLGFB), a name that appeared consistently in news coverage and concert programs.
+These variations all refer to the same organization that later adopted the name San Francisco Pride Band in 2024.

 The band's membership approved a change to the band's name in mid-2024 from "San Francisco Lesbian/Gay Freedom Band" to "San Francisco Pride Band" to be more inclusive.